juice-shop/pwning-juice-shop/readme.md

 There are 3 kinds of file which could be generated using this repository:

 ## 1. Antora Website
+Follow the antora installation guide over here[https://docs.antora.org/antora/latest/install-and-run-quickstart/] After you have followed and implimented the installation guide in your system, verify antora command:
+> antora -v
+If it runs succesfully then download the dependency using the following command
+> $ npm i @antora/lunr-extension

 Run the following command to generate the website
 > npx antora antora-playbook.yml

-> npx antora antora-playbook-local.yml command should be used for local testing
-> npx antora antora-playbook.yml command should be used for production version.
-The difference between the above 2 commands is in the source files which are taken from the github in the latter version
-- If you face any problem look over here: https://docs.antora.org/antora/latest/install-and-run-quickstart/
+Check out the build folder for newly generated antora

 ## 2. PDF
+Follow the installation guide for asciidoctor-pdf over here[https://docs.asciidoctor.org/pdf-converter/latest/install/]

+After you have followed and implimented the installation guide in your system, verify using the following command:
+> asciidoctor-pdf -v

-Run the following command to generate the pdf
+If it runs succesfully then, Run the following command to generate the pdf
-> asciidoctor-pdf -a pdf-theme=basic -a pdf-themesdir=resources/themes -a pdf-fontsdir=resources/fonts modules/ROOT/pages/book.adoc
+> asciidoctor-pdf -a pdf-theme=basic -a pdf-themesdir=resources/themes -a pdf-fontsdir=resources/fonts docs/modules/ROOT/pages/book.adoc

-- If you face any problem look over here: https://docs.asciidoctor.org/pdf-converter/latest/install/
+After this command runs successfully, the pdf would we availible at docs/modules/ROOT/pages/book.pdf

 ## 3. EPUB
+Follow the installation guide for asciidoctor-pdf over here[https://docs.asciidoctor.org/epub3-converter/latest/#prerequisites]

+After you have followed and implimented the installation guide in your system, verify using the following command:
+> asciidoctor-epub3 -v

-Run the following command to generate the epub file
+If it runs succesfully then, Run the following command to generate the epub file
-> asciidoctor-epub3 -D output modules/ROOT/pages/book.adoc
+> asciidoctor-epub3 -D output docs/modules/ROOT/pages/book.adoc

-- If you face any problem look over here: https://docs.asciidoctor.org/epub3-converter/latest/#prerequisites
+After this command runs successfully, the epub file would we availible at output/book.epub